sama-oi/Portfolio/README.md

-# 💼 Sama's Portfolio Website
+# 💼 Sachin's Portfolio Website

 Welcome to my personal portfolio!
 I'm Sama, a B.Voc graduate in Software Development, currently mastering the MERN stack.
 This project showcases my journey as a developer, highlighting my skills in HTML, CSS, and beginner-level JavaScript.